alexandermendes/pybossa-discourse/docs/index.rst

 Theme Integration
 =================

-To achieve better integration with your PyBossa theme you should navigation links as follows:
+To achieve better integration with your PyBossa theme you can add navigation links as follows:

 .. code-block:: HTML+Django